xiaofeng2042/pcap-analysis-toolkit/README.md

 sudo ./scripts/run-live.sh en0
 ```

 Environment variable `FILTER` can override the default BPF (`port 25 or port 465 or port 587 or port 110 or port 995`).
-Logs appear under `output/live-<timestamp>/mail_activity.log`.
+Logs appear under `output/live-<timestamp>/mail_activity.log` and `output/live-<timestamp>/pop3.log` (POP3 logging is enabled by default).

 ## 3. Log format
-`zeek-scripts/mail-activity-json.zeek` forces JSON output and writes a single `mail_activity.log` stream with the fields below:
+`zeek-scripts/mail-activity-json.zeek` forces JSON output and writes a detailed `mail_activity.log` stream plus an optional `pop3.log` (enabled by default) with the fields below:

 - `protocol`: `SMTP` or `POP3`
 - `role`: `send` (SMTP client) or `receive` (POP3 client)